Earthquakes at Sea Ranch?!

 If you’ve spent time in California, especially along the coastal regions, then you most likely have felt it…EARTHQUAKE!

-So you may be asking yourself as you get ready to book Sea Ranch Abalone Bay, “Sea Ranch is on the coast, does that mean we could have an earthquake here too🤔…😳…😱?”
+So as you get ready to book your vacation rental you may be asking yourself, “Sea Ranch is on the coast, does that mean we could have an earthquake here too🤔…😳…😱?”

-According to EarthquakeTrack.com, there have been only 38 earthquakes along the Northern California Coast over the last year.
-The USGS database shows that there is a 74.17% chance of a major earthquake within 50km of Sea Ranch, CA within the next 50 years.
+The USGS database reported on Homefacts shows that there is a 74.17% chance of a major earthquake within 50km of Sea Ranch, CA within the next 50 years.
 The largest earthquake within 30 miles of Sea Ranch, CA was a 4.4 Magnitude in 2001.
 But if you are not used to them one may be one too many.

-Nonetheless, after living through the 8.8 earthquake in Santiago, Chile that lasted 3 minutes in 201o, our family rarely flinches at anything under a 6.0 magnitude.
+Nonetheless, after living through the 3 minute long Chilean 8.8 earthquake in 201o, our family rarely flinches at anything under a 6.0 magnitude.

 The San Andreas Fault